toddhodes/AnimationThrowdown/README.md

 ## Generate card inventory

-in the directory where you cloned this, simply run
+In the directory where you cloned this, simply run
 ```
 make
 ```